Sanskruti-AI/OIBSIP-Python/Weather App/README.md

 * Python
 * Tkinter
 * Requests Library
+* Regular Expressions (Regex)
 * wttr.in Weather API

 ---

+## Input Validation Rules

+To ensure correct results, the application only accepts:

+* Alphabetic city names (A-Z, a-z)
+* Spaces allowed (e.g., New York)

+Invalid inputs such as numbers or mixed characters are rejected.

+---

 ## How It Works

 1. User enters a city name
-2. Application sends a request to weather API
+2. Input is validated (only letters allowed)
+3. API request is sent to wttr.in
-3. API returns weather data in JSON format
+4. Weather data is received in JSON format
-4. Required values are extracted
-5. Data is displayed in the GUI
+5. Data is extracted and displayed in GUI

 ---